javierandres-dev/just_for_fun-random_team_generator/README.md

 How does it look?
 Take a look at [Random Team Generator](https://javierandres-dev.github.io/just_for_fun-random_team_generator/)

 JUST FOR FUN projects ― I have done them to practice and review what I have learned.
-Practice doesn't make perfect, practice makes better.
+´´Practice doesn't make perfect, practice makes better.´´
 ## Stack
 - HTML
 - CSS